Cecca/experiment-reporter/README.md

 // report to console System.out.println(experiment.toSimpleString());

-// report to a pretty printed JSON file experiment.saveAsJsonFile(true);
+// report to a JSON file
+experiment.saveAsJsonFile();
 ```

 This will generate the following outputs